zceehep/comp0034_week7/README.md

-# COMP0034 Week 6 Starter code and activities
+# COMP0034 Week 7 Starter code and activities

-DO NOT USE - largely incomplete, rough outline only

 This repository contains the starter code for week 6 and the exercises for the following:

-- Create a base Jinja2 template and inherit in other pages
+1. Create a base Jinja2 template and inherit in other pages
-- Create a signup form using Flask-WTF
+2. Create a signup form using Flask-WTF
-- Enable Flask flash messaging
+3. Enable Flask flash messaging
-- Create a model for the signup
-- Save signup data to a SQLite database
+4. Database interaction

-If you wish to see a completed example of the above then look at the starter code for week 7.
+If you wish to see a completed example of the above then look at the starter code for week 8.